-As you know Facebook is the biggest social platform with 1,4 Billion active users, but maybe you are not aware that is followed by QZone, the most important Chinese social network with 654 Million users.
+As you know Facebook is the biggest social platform with almosto 1,6 Billion active users, but maybe you are not aware that is followed by QZone, the most important Chinese social network with 653 Million users.

-Despite the negative hype, Google+ is running in third place with 300 Million active “in stream” users (the number of people that see Google+ content stream each month).
+Despite the negative hype, Google+ is running in third place with 300 Million active “in stream” users (based on official statement dated October 2013).

 To summarize the current state of online communication I’ve create a matrix with 3 dimensions: the type of communication (from one to many to one to one), the nature of the messages (ephemeral vs permanent), the size of each community (in terms of monthly active users).

 If you want to see the geographic distribution visit The World Map of Social Network.

 The diffusion of new technologies follows a classic normal distribution or “bell curve” and, according to Everett Rogers’ studies (Diffusion of Innovation, 1962), anyone who engages with a given innovation fits into one of five categories: innovators (2.5% of the potential population of adopters), early adopters (12.5%), early majority (34%), late majority (34%), laggards (16%).
 Each of these groups has unique psychographic characteristics that cause people to be more or less likely to adopt a given technology at a particular point in time.
 To understand the model you need to focus on the area under the curve that represents the percentage of adoption within each group.

 The rate of adoption is defined as the relative speed with which members of a social system adopt an innovation.
 It is usually measured by the length of time required for a certain percentage of the members of a social system to adopt an innovation.